An Information-state based Approach to the Optimal Output Feedback Control of Nonlinear Systems: Abstract

 \section{Abstract}

-This paper develops a systematic data-based approach to the closed-loop feedback control of high-dimensional robotic systems using only partial state observation.
-We first develop a model-free generalization of the iterative Linear Quadratic Regulator (iLQR) to partially-observed systems using an Autoregressive–moving-average (ARMA) model, that is generated using only the input-output data.
-The ARMA model results in an \textit{information state}, which has dimension less than or equal to the underlying actual state dimension.
-This open-loop trajectory optimization solution is then used to design a local feedback control law, and the composite law then provides a solution to the partially observed feedback design problem.
-The efficacy of the developed method is shown by controlling complex high dimensional nonlinear robotic systems in the presence of model and sensing uncertainty and for which analytical models are either unavailable or inaccurate. \textbf{\textit{keywords: Robotic motion planning, learning and control, data-based control, partial-state feedback.}}
+This paper develops a data-based approach to the closed-loop output feedback control of nonlinear dynamical systems with a partial nonlinear observation model.
+We propose an ``information-state" based approach to rigorously transform the partially observed problem into a fully observed problem where the information-state consists of the past several observations and control inputs.
+We further show the equivalence of the transformed and the initial partially observed optimal control problems and provide the conditions to solve for the deterministic optimal solution.
+We develop a data-based generalization of the iterative Linear Quadratic Regulator (iLQR) to partially-observed systems using a local linear time-varying model of the information-state dynamics approximated by an Autoregressive–moving-average (ARMA) model, that is generated using only the input-output data.
+This open-loop trajectory optimization solution is then used to design a local feedback control law, and the composite law then provides an optimum solution to the partially observed feedback design problem.
+The efficacy of the developed method is shown by controlling complex high dimensional nonlinear dynamical systems in the presence of model and sensing uncertainty.